Graduate degrees: M.S.; Ph.D.

 Iowa Institute for Oral Health Research

-Iowa Institute for Oral Health Research occupies the first and fourth floor of the Dental Science Building's north wing.
+Iowa Institute for Oral Health Research occupies the first and fourth floors of the Dental Science Building's north wing.
 Laboratories are equipped to support a wide variety of research projects reflecting the complex nature of modern health care needs.
 Research at the institute is coordinated by the College of Dentistry.
 Focus areas include biostatistics, biomaterials, caries research, craniofacial and dental genetics and development, immunology, inflammation, public health and epidemiology, stem cells, and tissue engineering.
-Clinical and translational research involving new innovative methods and products designed in the research laboratories is carried out at the Craniofacial Clinical Research Center.
+Clinical and translational research involving new innovative methods and products designed in the research laboratories is carried out in the Craniofacial Clinical Research Center.
+A new initiative is the development of a precision, personalized medicine database and biorepository at the College of Dentistry.
+This will allow for more efficient and specialized patient care.

 Although research is concentrated in these program areas, one of the unit's strengths has been the consistent level of interaction and collaboration among individuals and programs across the college and the University.